ufosc/club-documents/Administrative/Guides/President.md

 One meeting type we haven't explored much is a mini-hackathon where we go over a certain topic and work on projects dealing with that topic.
 This could help bring in people and get members to do stuff, but would be a long time commitment.

+Oh and don't forget to put up the sign in and actually sign in.

 ### Projects

 > Acting project lead for projects without a project lead